You may read the full text HERE. Please note that our website caters to home-based processors.

 A home-based processor doing business in the state shall be a resident of Kentucky.

-A home-based processor may advertise and accept orders and payments in person,
+A home-based processor may advertise and accept orders and payments in person, electronically, or via the internet or phone.

-consumer through pick-up or delivery, and at flea markets, farmers markets, festivals, county
+A home-based processor shall provide all home-based processed foods direct to the consumer through pick-up or delivery, and at flea markets, farmers markets, festivals, county fairs, craft fairs, and non-profit charity events, or a roadside stand.

 Home-based processed food products shall:

-A home-based processor shall not be required to have grown a primary ingredient for
+A home-based processor shall not be required to have grown a primary ingredient for each of their products produced.

 Beginning January 1, 2020, a home-based processor shall register with the Department for Public Health, Food Safety Branch.
 A home-based processor shall submit:

-(a) A DFS-250 Application for Home-based Processor, available from the Kentucky Food Safety Branch or at University of Kentucky Extension Service Office; and
+(a) A DFS-250 Application for Home-based Processor, available from the Kentucky Food

 (b) A fifty (50) dollar registration fee.